moduworklab/Moduworklab-policy/index.md

 #### 1.3 Financial & Ledger Data (Future Services)
 For business management or freight ledger Apps, numerical data is stored locally on your device unless you explicitly opt-in to cloud backup features.

+### 1.4 Family Profile Data (e.g., Namu Chef)
+- **Usage:** To provide age-appropriate recipes (e.g., baby food stages), we process family profile information such as birthdates, names, and food allergies.
+- **Storage:** This data is stored securely using Google Firebase and is linked to an anonymous User ID to protect your privacy.

 ### 2. Personal Data
 We do not knowingly collect, store, or share any personally identifiable information (PII) such as your name, residential address, or phone number.